macifoxispurple/FusionBetterExport/README.md

     └── STL/
         └── LampArmBracket_45deg.stl
 ```

-A few things to notice:
+In this structure:

 - project folders are created from the cleaned filename prefix before the first underscore
-- exported files are sorted into type-specific folders like `STL`, `3MF`, `OBJ`, `STEP`, or `USDZ`
+- files are organized into type-specific folders such as `STL`, `3MF`, `OBJ`, `STEP`, and `USDZ`
-- `.mtl` files are kept beside their matching `.obj`
+- `.mtl` files stay beside their matching `.obj`
 - original `.f3d` files are archived in `F3D`
 - the highest-version `.f3d` also gets one cleaned top-level copy in the project folder

-## Install
+## Installation

-The easiest way to install it is:
+### Option 1: Install from inside Fusion

-1. Download the latest zip from the GitHub releases page.
+1. Download the latest release ZIP from the GitHub Releases page
-2. Unzip it.
+2. Unzip it
-3. In Fusion, open `Utilities > Scripts and Add-Ins`.
+3. In Fusion, open **Utilities > Scripts and Add-Ins**
-4. Go to the `Add-Ins` tab.
+4. Open the **Add-Ins** tab
-5. Click the green `+` button.
+5. Click the green `+` button
-6. Select the unzipped `BetterExport` folder.
+6. Select the unzipped `BetterExport` folder
-7. Run the add-in.
+7. Run the add-in

-The release zip also includes a `HOW TO INSTALL.txt` file with the default add-in locations for macOS and Windows if you prefer to install it by copying the folder into Fusion's Add-Ins directory yourself.
+### Option 2: Copy into Fusion’s Add-Ins folder

+**macOS default Add-Ins folder**
+`~/Library/Application Support/Autodesk/Autodesk Fusion 360/API/AddIns/`

+**Windows default Add-Ins folder**
+`%AppData%\Autodesk\Autodesk Fusion 360\API\AddIns\`

+To install by copy:

+1. Download and unzip the release package
+2. Copy the `BetterExport` folder into your platform’s Add-Ins folder
+3. Open Autodesk Fusion
+4. Go to **Utilities > Scripts and Add-Ins**
+5. Open the **Add-Ins** tab
+6. Find **Better Export** and run it

-## Where it shows up in Fusion
+## Where it appears in Fusion

-When Fusion exposes the `Utilities` tab in the current workspace, the add-in adds a `Better Export` button there.
+When Fusion exposes the **Utilities** tab in the current workspace, Better Export adds a **Better Export** button there.

-It also adds `Better Export` to the Browser right-click menu for exportable items like:
+It also adds **Better Export** to the Browser right-click menu for exportable items such as:

 - components
 - occurrences
 - bodies

-If nothing is selected, the add-in exports the active root component.

-## A few notes
+## Notes

-- Settings are stored locally in `BetterExport/settings.json`.
+- Settings are stored locally in `BetterExport/settings.json`
-- Most preferences save as soon as you change them, even if you close the dialog without exporting.
+- Most preferences save as soon as they are changed, even if the dialog is closed without exporting
-- `File Name` is intentionally not persisted.
-It refreshes from the active Fusion document each time the dialog opens.
+- `File Name` is intentionally not persisted and refreshes from the active Fusion document each time the dialog opens
-- The `Target` control lets you export the full design, only currently visible bodies, or a specific selection. `Export Full Design` temporarily exports from the root component and then restores the previous view state afterward.
+- The `Target` control lets you export only currently visible bodies or a specific selection
+- Some options appear only when the installed Fusion version exposes the required API support

+## Update checks

-- The add-in can let you know when a newer release is available, and you can also stage an update from inside Fusion when a new release is ready.
+Better Export can let you know when a newer release is available, and it can also stage an update from inside Fusion when a new release is ready.
-- Fusion's API support varies a bit by version, so some options are shown only when your installed Fusion build exposes them.

-## Project files
+## Project structure

-- `BetterExport/BetterExport.py` contains the add-in itself
+- `BetterExport/BetterExport.py` — main add-in logic
-- `BetterExport/export_sorter.py` contains the post-export sorting logic
+- `BetterExport/export_sorter.py` — post-export sorting logic
-- `BetterExport/BetterExport.manifest` is the Fusion add-in manifest
+- `BetterExport/BetterExport.manifest` — Fusion add-in manifest
-- `BetterExport/HOW TO INSTALL.txt` is the packaged quick-install guide
+- `BetterExport/HOW TO INSTALL.txt` — packaged quick-install guide

 ## Status

-This project is working and installable today, but I still think of it as something that can keep getting nicer over time.
-If you spot missing Fusion options, rough edges in the UI, or export cases that should be handled better, those are all fair game for future updates.
+Better Export is ready to use today and is intended to be practical for real day-to-day export workflows.
+Future updates may expand format coverage, improve UI details, and support additional Fusion export behaviors as Autodesk’s API allows.
+This project is already useful now, with room to keep improving over time.